Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ### 2025-08-10T20:28:15-05:00 (48.15676, -91.12724) 1409 feet: Camp on Ottertrack Lake

-We made camp on the US side of Ottertrack, shortly after the portage from Knife Lake.

 We paddled into a headwind when we left camp on Carp, but then most of the day we were paddling in ideal conditions.
 The last couple of hours on Knife were challenging with quartering winds on the stern.
 Even so, we made great time, topping out at 5 mph for short stretches.

 The portage from Carp to Melon, our first, was packed.
-There were at least three parties: one couple and two groups of guys.
+There were at least three
+parties: one couple and two groups of guys.
 The guys were carrying a menagerie of gear: packs, duffels, boxes, and hand-junk.
 Though I sometimes I feel we need to improve how we portage, when I see something like them, I don't feel quite so bad.

-Saw many loons.
+Saw a lot of loons today.
 One pair of let us paddle within 6 feet.

-On one of the portages, we met a couple and their seven-year-old and five-year-old girls.
+On one of the Knife river portages, we met a couple and their seven-year-old and five-year-old girls.
 Mom made it known that both daughters were experienced voyageurs and &ldquo;portage queens&rdquo;.
 The older had made her first canoe trip at age 3 on Seagull Lake and said that she remembered how fun it was to portage to Alpine for a picnic.
 The younger raised her arms and yelled &ldquo;Yay!&rdquo; whenever mom or dad said &ldquo;portage queens&rdquo;.

-Had lunch on the west campsite on Robbins Island and took a 15 or 20 minute rest.
+Had lunch on the west campsite on Robbins Island at around 12:40 and took a 15 or 20 minute rest.
 It is a lovely site.

 I had trouble finding the Knife Lake narrows.
 That is, I went directly to the right place but couldn't believe that what I was looking at was &ldquo;the